 This scholarship has been everything to me.
-It not only gave me the opportunity to attend my choice of university, it also provided me with an experience.
+It not only gave me the opportunity to attend my choice of university, but it also provided me with experience.
 Living on campus has been an unbelievably positive experience.
 Everything from your living, academic, social, physical and emotional needs are catered to.
-Having the university at your door step makes life so much easier.
-I have developed so many lifelong friends, skills and stories from college and I am so grateful for the opportunity.
+Having the university at your doorstep makes life so much easier.
+I have developed so many lifelong friends, skills and stories from college, and I am grateful for the opportunity.

 Furthermore, the scholarship helped me gain entrance into Griffith Honours College, which opened up a number of doors for me.
-The Honours College enabled me to see President Obama speak in 2014, fund my attendance of the International Youth Leadership Conference in Prague, assisted with my successful application to the Asia Future Fellows program in Beijing and funded my participation in the Asia Pacific Model United Nations Conference in Kula Lumpur.
+The Honours College enabled me to see President Obama speak in 2014, fund my attendance at the International Youth Leadership Conference in Prague, assist with my successful application to the Asia Future Fellows program in Beijing and fund my participation in the Asia Pacific Model United Nations Conference in Kula Lumpur.

 2016 was a busy year for you… what were some of the highlights?

 2016 was another amazing year of studying at university.
 A highlight would definitely be attending the Asia Pacific Model United Nations Conference in Kula Lumpur.
 It was such an incredible and challenging experience to compete at an international level representing Griffith University.
 I met so many beautiful people, some of whom I now call my best friends, and gained so much knowledge about the international diplomatic system.
 I came away from the conference with so many new skills and a completely different mindset about international governance.